dannydyl/FPGA-UARTKeyDisplay/README.md

 4. **Top-Level Integration**:
     - Combines UART receiver and display controller.
     - Manages display multiplexing with a 100 Hz clock signal.
+    - Displays ASCII codes received from the keyboard in hexadecimal format on the 7-segment display.

 ## Testing